titotito12/PowerBiProject/README.md

 For each button, set the Type to Bookmark, and select the appropriate bookmark.
 Finally, test your buttons and slicers.
 Remember you need to Ctrl-Click to use buttons while designing the report in Power BI Desktop.

+Fix the Cross-Filtering
+From the Edit Interactions view in the Format tab of the ribbon, set the following interactions:

+Executive Summary Page

+Product Category bar chart and Top 10 Products table should not filter the card visuals or KPIs

+2. Customer Detail Page

+- Top 20 Customers table should not filter any of the other visuals - Total Customers by Product Donut Chart should not affect the Customers line graph - Total Customers by Country donut chart should cross-filter Total Customers by Product donut Chart

+3. Product Detail Page

+- Orders vs. Profitability scatter graph should not affect any other visuals - Top 10 Products table should not affect any other visuals

+  Finish Navigation Bar.
+  From the Edit Interactions view in the Format tab of the ribbon, set the following interactions:

+Executive Summary Page

+Product Category bar chart and Top 10 Products table should not filter the card visuals or KPIs

+2. Customer Detail Page

+- Top 20 Customers table should not filter any of the other visuals - Total Customers by Product Donut Chart should not affect the Customers line graph - Total Customers by Country donut chart should cross-filter Total Customers by Product donut Chart

+3. Product Detail Page

+- Orders vs. Profitability scatter graph should not affect any other visuals - Top 10 Products table should not affect any other visuals
+-